-- .1 For Offshore cranes with Proof Test loads calculated using a dynamic amplification factor, DAF, greater than 1.33, the Proof Test load should only be luffed and not hoisted nor slewed unless the manufacturer confirms that the crane design is rated for it. - .2 For cranes when there is a built-in load limiting control or system and it is not possible to hoist the required proof-load, the proof load may be luffed or lifted by means other than hoisting.
-The built-in load limit control or system is not to be adjusted to hoist the proof load. - .3 For cranes when there is a built-in load limiting control or system and it is not possible to slew the required proof-load, the crane is to slew a test load not less than the safe working load stated on the certificate.
-The built-in load limit control system is not to be adjusted to slew the proof load. - .4 For cranes on floating structures where proof-load testing can create vessel inclinations greater than the rated design conditions, it is acceptable to test the slew the maximum load possible at inclinations no greater than those conforming with 5.7.1.
-In these cases, the proof load is to be lifted with the slew brakes set at conditions no greater than those conforming with 5.7.3.
+.1 For Offshore cranes with Test loads calculated using a dynamic amplification factor, DAF, greater than 1.33, the Test load should only be luffed and not hoisted nor slewed unless the manufacturer confirms that the crane design is rated for it.

+.2 For cranes when there is a built-in load limiting control or system and it is not possible to hoist the required test load, the test load may be luffed or lifted by means other than hoisting.
+The built-in load limit control or system is not to be adjusted to hoist the test load.

+.3 For cranes when there is a built-in load limiting control or system and it is not possible to slew the required test load, the crane is to slew a test load not less than the safe working load stated on the certificate.
+The built-in load limit control system is not to be adjusted to slew the test load.

+.4 For cranes on floating structures where load testing can create vessel inclinations greater than the rated design conditions, it is acceptable to test the slew the maximum load possible at inclinations no greater than those conforming with 5.7.1.
+In these cases, the test load is to be lifted with the slew brakes set at conditions no greater than those conforming with 5.7.3.

-7.3.2.2.3 Initial Proof Load Test of Cranes
+7.3.2.2.3 Initial Load Test of Cranes

-.1 Unless otherwise approved and as specified, the Initial Proof Load Test is to be carried out using movable known weights.
+.1 Unless otherwise approved and as specified, the Initial Load Test is to be carried out using movable known weights.